OnePageCRM/java-client-wrapper/README.md

 The project uses Gradle, an advanced, general purpose build management system.
 This allows for streamlined functionality, such as automatically including jars in the build path or running unit tests much more efficiently.

 ### What can it do?
 This project communicates using the OnePageCRM API.
-It can, for example, log in users, obtain details about their account, and perform a range of actions such as adding calls and creating contacts.
+It can, for example, authenticate users, obtain details about their account, and perform a range of actions such as adding calls and creating contacts.

 List available gradle commands: